Lakshmiec/palm-powered-qa-system/README.md

 - **Google PaLM**: Employs Google PaLM for powerful language understanding and generation.
 It generates answers with controlled randomness.
 - **LangChain**: Utilizes LangChain for natural language processing tasks.
 - **Hugging Face Instruct Embeddings 🤗**: Uses the instructor model to embed the data for efficient retrieval.
-- **Chroma Vector Store 🤗**:Stores the embeddings and retrieves them based on similarity scores.
+- **Chroma Vector Store 🤗**: Stores the embeddings and retrieves them based on similarity scores.
 - **Streamlit**: Provides an interactive user interface for easy access and interaction.

 ## Installation